Deep Reinforcement Learning for Bipedal Locomotion: A Brief Survey: Hierarchy framework

 The Learned Hierarchy Framework merges a learned HL planner with an LL controller, focusing initially on refining LL policies to ensure balance and basic locomotion capabilities.
 Subsequently, an HL policy is developed to direct the robot towards specific targets, encapsulating a structured approach to robotic autonomy.

 The genesis of this framework was within a physics engine, aimed at validating its efficiency through simulation \cite{2017_Xuebinpeng_animation_deeploco_DRL_hiarachysystem_referencemotion_deepconvolutionalneuralnewtwork_jointangle_soccer.}.
 In this setup, LL policies, informed by human motions or trajectories generated via TO, strive to track these trajectories as dictated by the HL planner while maintaining balance.
 An HL policy is then introduced, pre-trained with long-term task goals, to navigate the environment and identify optimal paths.
 This structure enabled sophisticated interactions such as guiding a biped to dribble a soccer ball towards a goal.
-The framework was later enhanced to include imitation learning, facilitating the replication of dynamic human-like movements within the simulation environment \cite{2018_deepmimic_animation_PPO_deepmimic_desrieddirection_physics-based_animation_ATLAS_task}.
+The framework was later enhanced to include imitation learning (IL), facilitating the replication of dynamic human-like movements within the simulation environment \cite{2018_deepmimic_animation_PPO_deepmimic_desrieddirection_physics-based_animation_ATLAS_task}.

-However, despite its structured and layered approach, which allows for the reuse of learned behaviours to achieve long-term objectives, these frameworks have predominantly been validated only in simulations.
+However, despite its structured and layered approach, which allows for the reuse of learned behaviours to achieve long-term objectives, these frameworks has been validated only in simulations.
 The interface designed manually between the HL planner and the LL controller sometimes leads to suboptimal behaviours, including stability issues like falling.

 Expanding the application of this framework, a sim-to-real strategy for a wheeled bipedal robot was proposed, focusing the LL policy on balance and position tracking, while the HL policy enhances safety by aiding in collision avoidance and making strategic decisions based on the orientation of subgoals \cite{2023_Wei_learned_hierarchy_framework_wheeled_bipedalrobot}.